Just a quick note to thank the people who attended the AGM last night.

 The series is designed to cater for everyone aged 18 or over, regardless of experience or fitness level and will allow participants to track their fitness from race to race as the series progresses.
 Entry fee for the entire series is only €25 which covers all four races.

 All funds raised by the event are to be used for the promotion and development of athletics in County Roscommon.
-Entries can be made online at http://roscommon5kseries.com/about/ .
-On-the-night entry for individual races (€10 per race) will be accommodated.
+Entries can be made online at http://roscommon5kseries.com/

 A series t-shirt will be awarded to every participant that completes at least three of the four events in the series.
 All enquiries to roscommon5kseries@hotmail.com .